 Because this is a busy week, I made the cookies a couple days ago and put them in a sealed container to keep them fresh.
 Yesterday I decided to make the lemon cream filling that gets sandwiched between the cookies.
 But unlike the cookie recipe, I didn't have the quadrupled icing recipe written down, and of course this time I was octupling it.
 But no biggee, right?
 Just multiply everything by eight.

 Which works great, unless you mistake teaspoons for tablespoons and multiply accordingly.

 That's what happened when I was supposed to take four and a half teaspoons of lemon juice and multiply it by eight.
 Instead, I took four and a half tablespoons and multiplied.
 Suddenly, to the correct amount of butter and powdered sugar I had creamed together, I added a massive amount of lemon juice (two and a quarter cups).

 So I'm standing there, staring blankly at this soupy mess of butter, sugar, and lemon juice, wondering what the heck I did wrong.
 It took me a few minutes to realize the teaspoon/tablespoon conundrum.
 Nuts.

 I had two choices: I could either chuck the entire mess (wasting all the components), or I could multiply the butter and powdered sugar and add them to the soup.
 Since I had enough butter and sugar on hand, that's what I did.
-Now, instead of octupling the icing recipe, I was twenty-fourth-ing it.
+Now, instead of octupling the icing recipe, I was twenty-four-ing it.